usabilla/php-docker-template/README.md

 ### Document root configuration

-Nginx is configured with only one virtual host, which is using `/opt/project/public` as document root.
+Nginx is configured with only one virtual host, which is using `/opt/project/public` as the document root.
 Ideally we should change this configuration to point to the `public` directory of our project, so that we expose only what's necessary.

 In order to do this you should override `NGINX_DOCUMENT_ROOT` environment variable in the `Dockerfile`, e.g.: